The Team That Went to War

 When the crusade to free Europe from Nazi occupation began on D-Day, June 6th, 1944 Nick Skorich captain of the 1942 team and future Pittsburgh Steeler, was there.
 A 22 year old commissioned Navy officer, Skorich was on an amphibious ship landing troops on Utah and Omaha Beah in the awful chaos of that morning portrayed in the opening scenes of Saving Private Ryan.
 Another Bearcat teammate, 19 year old West Virginian Ralph Hurst, did not survive that day, killed in action on a French beachhead.
 Captain Johnny Bedway, like Skorich a guard on ’42 Bearcats, a pair of guards whom Street & Smith, called the best guard tandem in the country was with the First Infantry Division.
 “The Big Red One” as it was known became one of the most storied units of the Second World War, taking part in campaigns in North Africa, Italy and the rest of Europe.
 The Big Red One landed on D-Day and it along with Jonny Bedway, slugged its way across Europe into the heart Germany while another Bearcat teammate literally was dropped into the war, paratrooper Bob Creevy, formerly a freshman running back from Chicago.

 Back at home the training of troops on UC’s campus continued.
-One Bearcat who enlisted in the Navy, halfback Hal Schneider found himself in there in the familiar classrooms of UC.
+One Bearcat who enlisted in the Navy, halfback Hal Schneider found himself in the familiar classrooms of UC.
 Schneider was on his way to becoming Dr. Schneider, MD, assigned by the Navy to attend med school.
 He was one of thousands of troops passing through UC’s campus for specialized training that could best take place at an academic institution.

 On the other side of the globe other Bearcats carried on the war against Japan.
 Marines like end Allen “Alkie” Richards took part in the Island hopping campaign that took US forces across the Pacific.
 In January of 1944 the Enquirer reported his teammate and captain of the 1941 Bearcats Lieutenant Ray Virgin, a marine, was forced to ditch his aircraft somewhere in the waters of the South Pacific and was presumed dead.